amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"multiscale model`" [string] specifies a multiscale model.
   Available options are `"single porosity`" (default) and `"dual porosity`".

+* `"effective transport porosity`" [bool] If *true*, effective transport porosity will be used by dispersive-diffusive fluxes instead of total porosity.
+  Default is *false*.

 .. code-block:: xml

    <ParameterList name="transport">  <!-- parent list -->